Global Affiliate Program

 Most universities have a policy or group that governs social/technical clubs or campus chapters.
 It is important to learn the rules around establishing a new group and follow them, in addition to the SWE criteria.
-The governing body (Student Union, etc) will need to submit a letter with the application as the Global Affiliate’s “advocate/sponsor”.
-The letter should state that the university is in support of the group and they are allowed to operate on campus.
+The governing body (Student Union, etc.) will need to submit a letter with the application as the Global Affiliate’s “advocate/sponsor.”
+The letter should state that the university is in support of the group and allowed to operate on campus.

 If there is no governing body of clubs or chapters on the university campus, we suggest you reach out to the dean or head of the engineering department to learn more about forming a group on campus.
 This individual can also act as the advocate/sponsor of the affiliate if no governing body of clubs exists.

-No. If there is an existing affiliate in your area, we recommend that you connect and join with them.
+No. If there is an existing affiliate in your area, we recommend connecting and joining with them.

 Once approved, the new Affiliate will receive a digital certificate.
 Affiliates can also apply to be recognized through SWE’s many awards.